robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ We can also implement `first()` and `dropFirst()` as free functions, now, to go with the Swift standard library’s implementations over `CollectionType` and `Sliceable`.

+^ With this in our toolbox, other types can compose with or return `Stream<T>` as-is.
+Another way of describing minimal types, then, might be that minimal types are ones which you’d never need to subclass.

 ---

 ^ TODO: `enum` (sum types for sharing interface)